 Ryan McGinness is an American artist, living and working in New York, NY.
 He grew up in the surf and skate culture of Virginia Beach, VA, and then studied at Carnegie Mellon University in Pittsburgh, PA as an Andrew Carnegie Scholar.
 During college, he interned at the Andy Warhol Museum as a curatorial assistant.
 His work is included in the collections of the Museum of Modern Art, The Metropolitan Museum of Art, Virginia Museum of Fine Arts, Museum of Contemporary Art San Diego, Cincinnati Art Museum, among others.

-RxArt would like to thank Capital Group Companies Charitable Foundation for lead support of this project.
-For more information about this project and supporting it, please contact Megan Skidmore at 212-260-8797 or email@example.com.
+RxART would like to thank Capital Group Companies Charitable Foundation for their major support of this project.
+Additional thanks to Meredith and Brother Rutter their support.
+For more information about this project and supporting RxART’s projects, contact Megan Skidmore at 212-260-8797 or firstname.lastname@example.org.